 I further invite them to connect with me since I’ve been on LinkedIn for around 17 years with over 24,000 1st degree connections globally.
 Consider all your LGBT owned small business marketing ideas with networking part of that mix.

 There are thousands of groups all over LinkedIn that create industry-specific communities.
 In addition, there are some that are topically focused while still remaining professional such as the OutBüro on LinkedIn.

 Making LinkedIn work for you

-Be judicious – as a free LinkedIn member, there’s a limit to the number of search result monthly that LinkedIn serves up.
+- Be judicious – as a free LinkedIn member, there’s a limit to the number of search results monthly that LinkedIn serves up.
 If you find yourself repeatedly hitting that ceiling, consider a professional level account for a few months.

-OutBüro was launched in April 2018 with a goal to provide a unique space for LGBT professionals of all levels in career and entrepreneurs to:
+OutBüro was launched with a goal to provide a unique space for LGBT professionals of all levels in career and entrepreneurs to: